R. R. Reno: Biography

 Reno was born in Baltimore, Maryland, in 1959, and grew up in Towson, Maryland.
+His father, Russell R. Reno, Sr., was a professor at the University of Maryland School of Law and an expert on property law.
 A graduate of Towson High School in 1978, after a year of mountaineering in Yosemite Valley, he attended Haverford College, receiving a B.A. in 1983.
 He began graduate study at Yale University in the Department of Religious Studies in 1984 and completed his doctoral degree in 1990 in the area of religious ethics.
 While in graduate school he met and married Juliana Miller, with whom he has had two children, Rachel (born 1990) and Jesse (born 1992, died 2021).
 He received his first faculty appointment at Creighton University in 1990, where he taught until 2010 when he took an extended academic leave to work full-time at First Things.

 A theological and political conservative, Reno was baptized into the Episcopal Church as an infant and grew up as a member of the Church of the Redeemer in Baltimore, Maryland.
 As an adult he was an active participant in the Episcopal Church, serving as Senior Warden of the Church of the Resurrection in Omaha, Nebraska, from 1991 to 1995, as deputy to the General Convention of the Episcopal Church in 1993, 1996, and 1999, and as a member of the Theology Committee of the Episcopal Church's House of Bishops from 2001 to 2003.
 On September 18, 2004, he was received into the Catholic Church.
 He explained his conversion in this way: "As an Episcopalian I needed a theory to stay put, and I came to realize that a theory is a thin thread easily broken.
 The Catholic Church needs no theories."
 During the COVID-19 pandemic Reno downplayed the risks of the virus.
 He has since apologized for his comments regarding masks.

 Since 2011 Reno has been editor of First Things, a conservative Christian journal with a wide readership.